The Complete Guide to Taking the Bus in Vanuatu

 You'll find regular bus services operating in Port Vila (Efate), Luganville (Santo) and northeast Malekula.

-Around Efate, buses also connect with Port Vila and run to the wharves where boats transport passengers between Pele and Nguna.
+Around Efate, buses also connect with Port Vila with the north of the island, such as the wharves where boats transport passengers between Pele and Nguna.
+You can catch buses north from the car park infront on Au Bon Marché Manples.

 On Santo, there's something quirky about the bus routes that caught us off guard during our last visit.
 The buses to Santos' northeast coast operate on what locals call the "wrong way around" for tourists.